 Undergraduate scholarships and awards

-Scholarships are offered to undergraduate students based on results of entrance auditions and academic merit.
+Scholarships are offered to undergraduate students based on the results of entrance auditions and academic merit.
 Eligibility criteria vary by award and applications are not required.

-Scholarships are listed by area of study
+Scholarships are listed by area and program of study

 Jazz